Here is a list of common terms and definitions related to the practice of Chaos Engineering.

 Any unplanned degradation of service, problem, or issue that affects a customer's ability to use a product.
 For more information check out this resource on incident classification and response.

-A Gremlin attack that puts read/write pressure on input/output devices, such as storage drives.
-IO attacks allow you to simulate heavy IO operations and view their effect on your application.
+A Gremlin experiment that puts read/write pressure on input/output devices, such as storage drives.
+IO experiments allow you to simulate heavy IO operations and view their effect on your application.
 With this knowledge you can build more reliable applications by optimizing your systems for faster IO (e.g. moving to SSDs), using caching mechanisms to avoid disk interactions, or performing heavy read/write operations in memory while periodically persisting to disk.
-IO attacks answer questions such as:
+IO experiments answer questions such as:

 - What happens when the application can’t write to disk due to latency?
 Is the user forced to wait?
 Do they need to resubmit their request?